Guided tour of the most beautiful Venetian palaces

 Fortuny Palace

 The Fortuny Museum was created thanks to the love of the Spanish painter Mariano Fortuny y Madrazo for the Venetian Palace Pesaro degli Orfei, one of the largest and most unique examples of Venetian Gothic style.
-The museum has a large collection of paintings, photographs, textiles, lamps and fine silk dresses created by hand by Mariano Fortuny.
-These dresses were loved and worn by the jet set and famous actresses, his studio as a painter, the library.
-The ground floor and the last floor generally host temporary exhibitions of contemporary art and the top floor offers a breathtaking view of the city.
-It is a museum of great interest for applied and decorative arts lover and for the contemporary art.
-Duration 2 hours.
+The museum has a large collection of works of art left by mariano Fortuny to the city like his lamps and fine silk dresses created by hand.
+These dresses were loved and worn by the jet set and famous actresses.
+The ground floor host temporary exhibitions of contemporary art.

 Here the link for the visit to the Fortuny atelier on the Giudecca island.